uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

 <p style="color:Red;"> MCLC WILL BE OPENING ON SEPTEMBER 1st </p>

 The MCLC is staffed with experienced undergraduate students (MCLC consultants) that offer one-on-one (or small group) tutoring sessions for many 1000/2000/3000-level math courses.
-This service is free to all UVA students enrolled in one of the following courses: <br>
+This service is free and available to all UVA students enrolled in one of the following courses: <br>
 <ul>
  <li> MATH 1190, 1210, 1310 (collectively reffered to as Calculus I), and MATH 1220, 1320 (collectively referred to as Calculus II) </li>
  <li>MATH 2310, 2315, 3000, 3100, 3250, 3310, 3350, 3351, and 3354 </li>